 A fairly damp and slippery opening stage, but fresh from his win on the Jack Frost Stages, Peter Smith took an immediate five second lead over son Guy.
 Joshua/Tamsyn Davey’s Darrian was third quickest, albeit 14 seconds off Guy Smith, but more importantly three up on defending Motorsport News MSVR Circuit Rally Champions Chris West/Keith Hounslow’s Peugeot 306 Maxi Kit Car.
-Stephen/Jack Tilburn’s Escort was next up with Formula Renault Eurocup racer Frank Bird sixth with Jack Morton, in father Paul’s Focus WRC, despite having hit a chicane hard on his first ever rally.
+Stephen/Jack Tilburn’s Escort was next up with Formula Renault Eurocup racer Frank Bird sixth with Jack Morton, in father Paul’s Focus WRC, despite having hit a chicane hard and damaging the bonnet on his first ever rally.

 Guy Smith set the stage two pace and closed the deficit to only two seconds, while West flew to not only take third from Davey but pull out an 11 second cushion over his rival.
 “We were on wets on the first stage, changed to slicks and got some pace back,” said West.